 Mid-Twentieth Century Women Crime Writers

 Recently, I came across two anthologies, A Hell of a Woman: An Anthology of Female Noir edited by Megan Abbott (2007) and Troubled Wives, Twisted Daughters: Stories from the Trailblazers of Domestic Suspense edited by Sarah Weinman (2013).
 I’ve been a fan of Abbott’s since reading Die a Little (2005), a harkening back to crime fiction from the mid-twentieth century.
 Abbot and others – Laura Lippman, Christa Faust, and Gillian Flynn, for example – have tipped their hats toward hard-boiled male writers whose works enjoyed a renaissance during the 1980s and 1990s, such as James M. Cain, Jim Thompson, and Charles Willeford.
 I remember picking up titles from Vintage Crime/Black Lizard by these and other figures from the 1940s, 1950s, and 1960s, with Patricia Highsmith being the only woman I recall being among them.
-Abbott and peers have addressed this imbalance, drawing attention to other more important inspirations, the mid-twentieth century women who like Highsmith produced psychological crime pulp that strayed well away from the drawing rooms, cozy themes, and genteel detectives of Agatha Christie and Dorothy L. Sayers, proving that women could play mean just like their male counterparts.
-Some even went for a different level of grit, domestic situations and anxieties related to traditional feminine roles.
+Abbott and peers have addressed this imbalance, drawing attention to other, more important inspirations, the mid-twentieth-century women who, like Highsmith, produced psychological crime pulp that strayed well away from the drawing rooms, cozy themes, and genteel detectives of Agatha Christie and Dorothy L. Sayers, proving that women could play mean just like their male counterparts.
+Some even went for a different level of grit, domestic situations, and anxieties related to traditional feminine roles.

-Abbott and Weinman’s weren’t the only ones interested in these long-neglected names.
+Abbott and Weinman weren’t the only ones interested in these long-neglected names.
 The Feminist Press’s Femmes Fatales and New York Review of Books lines have been releasing newly repackaged editions, and the Library of America has joined these renewal efforts as well.
 I’ve digested a few during the Great COVID Pause.
 Kind of a grim genre for such a harrowing period, you might say.
 Well, I gain much solace from twisted minds and existential themes.
 I hope you do too.

 Dorothy B. Hughes